 In simple terms, File (Field) Paths allows you to automatically sort and rename your uploaded files using token based replacement patterns to maintain a nice clean filesystem.

-- Configurable file paths now use node tokens instead of user tokens.
+- Configurable file paths now use entity tokens in addition to user tokens.

 - File path and filename cleanup options: